Cedar Point: Attendance

 In 1960, the park's attendance reached 1 million for the first time.
 Five years later, the attendance reached 2 million.
 In 1975, attendance reached 3 million for the first time.
-Cedar Point's attendance peaked in 1994 with 3.6 million visitors, a feat not matched again until 2016.
 In 2017, the park was ranked fourteenth overall in North America for attendance and first in the United States among seasonal amusement parks, with an estimated 3.6 million visitors.
+Cedar Point's attendance peaked in 1994 with 3.6 million visitors, a feat not matched again until 2016, and beaten in 2018/2019.
+In 2020, due to the COVID-19 pandemic, there was a greatly reduced number of visitors at the park, from 3.73 million in 2019, down to only 1.02 million in 2020.
+However, regular attendance numbers would reappear in 2021.

 Resorts

 Cedar Point owns and operates six resorts, several of which are located on park grounds.
 Guests staying at the resorts are given early access to the park before it opens to the general public, during which time a select number of rides are available such as Steel Vengeance and Millennium Force.
 Cedar Point invested $60 million over the course of three years renovating many of the resorts, beginning in 2013.